currentsauce/currentsauce.github.io/_posts/2022-06-29-CRT-disco-bike.markdown

 ## Building Commences

-I adapted my SketchUp drawing to make the enclosure 50m<sup>3</sup>, and started building it.
+I adapted my SketchUp drawing to make the enclosure, and started building it.

 ![Subwoofer Build photo 1](/blog_images/discobike/SubEnclosure1.jpg "Build has started!
 You might be thinking "woah, that's a lot of wood glue", and you're right!
 But, I do not want any air leaks in this subwoofer at all, since that would ruin its performance drastically.
 Note that the bass port wasn't created yet."){: style="max-width:500px;" }